Updated: August 18, 2023

 Family and friends

-In this age of connectivity, it is difficult for news to not travel fast, so most of your extended family and friends will probably already know, but you should make sure.
+In this age of connectivity, it is difficult for news to not travel fast, so most of your extended family and friends may already know but you should contact them directly to make sure.

 Executor of your loved one’s estate